 It was confirmed that Hon Membership should be bestowed on Mrs Joan Kelloe in recognition of the support she has given to the Club and her husband Bill since 1954.

-It was agreed that a proposal would be put to the membership that Life Membership be discontinued and that existing Life Members be invited to reinstate their paid membership.(which the majority did)
+A proposal that Life Membership be discontinued and that existing Life Members be invited to reinstate their paid membership.(which the majority did) was supported.

 Annual Dinner – The Captains Room Lloyd’s – 15th February

 Parma Ham , Blue Cheese and Chutney – Sauvignon Blanc Touraine

 Sirloin of Beef, roaster root vegetables with a thyme juice – Cabernet Malbec – Pionero